Peekskill riots: Meetings to protest the first riot

 I will be loyal to America of true traditions; to the America of the abolitionists, of Harriet Tubman, of Thaddeus Stevens, of those who fought for my people's freedom, not of those who tried to enslave them.
 And I will have no loyalty to the Forrestals, to the Harrimans, to the WallStreeters... the surest way to get police protection is to have it very clear that we'll protect ourselves, and good!...
 I'll be back with my friends in Peekskill...

 Second concert

-The rescheduled September 4, 1949 concert was free from violence, but marred by the presence of a police helicopter overhead and the flushing out of at least one sniper's nest.
+The rescheduled September 4, 1949, concert, where Robeson did sing, was also marred by violence despite the presence of a police helicopter overhead and at least one sniper's nest.
 The concert was located on the grounds of the old Hollow Brook Golf Course in Cortlandt Manor, near the site of the original concert.
 20,000 people showed up.
 Security was organized by the Communist Party and Communist-dominated labor unions.
 The men were directed by the Communist Party and some unions to form a line around the outer edge of the concert area and were sitting with Robeson on the stage.
 They were there to fight any protestors who objected to Robeson's presence.
-They effectively kept the local police from the concert area.
-The musicians performed without incident.
+The singers and musicians performed without incident, but groups of protesters surged into the crowd as the concertgoers were leaving, causing chaos.